ravn/rc700-sysgen/README.md

     MAC SYSGEN
     LOAD SYSGEN

-to create a new SYSGEN.COM.
+under e.g. RunCMD to create a new SYSGEN.COM.
 See http://www.cpm.z80.de/manuals/mac.pdf for documentation.

+If zmac is available on the host system, use

+    zmac -8 --dri SYSGEN.ASM

+to create zout/SYSGEN.cim which is binary identical to SYSGEN.COM generated above.
+See http://48k.ca/zmac.html for details.

 Use